MickDellaert/bootstrap-wireframe/readme.md

 # A full page wireframe

+## Personal remarks:

+While making this exercise I realized I didn't have a proper grasp on Bootstrap yet.
+So I took it slowly taking my time to read up on the Bootstrap documentation and some best practices.

+Some questions:
+- Best ways to use containers: only one main container or multiple ones?
+- Grid system: best way to make a page like the example here with a column margin on both sides?
+Use a central column width col-10 or work with offset.
+- Image size and responsiveness.
+- How to structure the page so it easily adaptable later on, for example a full-width section, or a background color
+- Trying to make the header section responsive and the buttons change.
+- Including Sass and making custom styling.

 ## The Mission

 A client needs a new website for her services.
 The designer you are collaborating with sent you a wireframe\*.
 Your task is to turn this wireframe into an interactive HTML page so that the client can get a good idea if she likes the current structure or not.